romainl/vim-qlist/README.md

 Vim-qlist is an updated, more powerful, version of the function discussed in [this /r/vim thread](http://www.reddit.com/r/vim/comments/1rzvsm/do_any_of_you_redirect_results_of_i_to_the/).

-The purpose of this script is to make the results of "include-search" easier to navigate and more persistant by using the quickfix list instead of the default list-like interface.
+The purpose of this script is to make the results of "include-search" and "definition-search" easier to navigate and more persistant by using the quickfix list instead of the default list-like interface.

 ![screenshot](http://romainl.github.io/vim-qlist/images/qlist.png)